-Most audio editing software allows you to add a marker to the timeline based on your cursor?s current location.
+Most audio editing software allows you to add a marker to the timeline based on your cursor’s current location.
 During playback, using a hotkey relative to the software, I can add markers while listening through the recording in order to identify the in and out of each section.
 This can ensure that I do not use a processor that may hinder other portions of the audio.
 Once the sections have been established, I can apply different plugins to each section as needed.

-Understanding the different tools used in both analogue and digital audio editing laid a strong foundation for my career as an audio forensic expert.
+Understanding the different tools used in both analog and digital audio editing laid a strong foundation for my career as an audio forensic expert.
 For example, what audio enhancement tool should I begin with?
 What order should I apply the processors to acquire the best results?
 Should I start with noise reduction or equalization?
 Is compression or normalization more applicable to this audio recording?
 These are important questions to consider when beginning the enhancement process.
 The plugins I use are based on the critical issues I hear in each section.
 The order of the processors can be key in producing a clean and balanced product.

 Typically noise reduction will be the first step in the structured approach.
 This prevents the noise from becoming an issue in further processing.
 Compression will usually be applied next to raise and balance the level of the section or overall recording.
 Equalization can now be applied to the less noisy, balanced signal.
-Gates and further compression can also help remove unwanted sound or boost desired sound.
+Gates and further compression can also help remove unwanted sound or boost the desired sound.
 While this is a good structure to follow, it may not be right for every situation.
 If there is an exceptional amount of background noise, a gate can be helpful before most of the other processors, especially compression.
 Occasionally equalization is also better as the first executed process.
 By drastically cutting a small range of frequencies, unwanted overtones in the human voice can be removed from further processing.
-Each recording can require any number of processors to reach the desired results; in some cases I may add as many as ten different plugins before I am satisfied with the results.
+Each recording can require any number of processors to reach the desired results; in some cases, I may add as many as ten different plugins before I am satisfied with the results.

 Many of our clients at Primeau Forensics will say that they attempted to enhance their audio recording on their own and were unsuccessful.
 I explain that the audio enhancement process requires experience as well as a structured, scientific approach in order to produce effective results.
 Audio editing software is only a tool used in the enhancement process and owning a program does not give you the experience and skills necessary to enhance audio recordings like a professional.

 The structured approach to objective audio enhancement comes from experience.
-It is based on years of ?hands on? work with audio enhancement as well as observing sound recordings and the critical issues that interfere with the desired sounds.
+It is based on years of hands-on work with audio enhancement as well as observing sound recordings and the critical issues that interfere with the desired sounds.
 Please contact Primeau Forensics for your free consultation.